-Attribute Name Attribute Type Attribute Description Additional fields included from UMAA::UMAAStatus status InertialSensorOpStatusEnu mType The operational status of the inertial sensor.
+Attribute Name Attribute Type Attribute Description Additional fields included from UMAA::UMAAStatus status r mType

 5.2 Common Data Types

 Common data types define DDS types that are referenced throughout the UMAA model.
 These DDS types are considered common because they can be re-used as the data type for many attributes defined in service interface topics, interface topics, and other common data types.
 These data types are not intended to be directly published to/subscribed as DDS topics.